Balenciaga is suing the producers of its own ad campaign after facing backlash

 Balenciaga says North Six included documents in the campaign "without Balenciaga's knowledge or authorization," according to the lawsuit.
 The company will seek $25 million in damages.

-Neither Balenciaga nor an agent for Nicholas Des Jardins immediately responded to NPR's request for comment.
+An agent for Nicholas Des Jardins did not respond to NPR's request for comment.
+Balenciaga responded but did not offer any new comments.
 North Six responded to confirm it received the summons, but said it had no comment on the allegations.

 "As a result of [North Six]'s misconduct, members of the public, including the news media, have falsely and horrifically associated Balenciaga with the repulsive and deeply disturbing subject of the court decision," the court document reads.

-In an industry that's long been accused of under-prioritizing morality and ethics, Balenciaga has long walked the fine line between edgy and offensive.
+In an industry that's long been accused of under-prioritizing morality and ethics, Balenciaga has stood out for walking the fine line between edgy and offensive.

 In 2021, the brand was lambasted by fashion and history experts for selling a $1,190 pair of sweatpants with boxers peeking out from the waistband, a garment that critics said was appropriating Black culture.